- What is viewability?

 - Publishers with the most viewable inventory will be in the best position to earn revenue.
 Demonstrating success at displaying advertising to real customers will help publishers continue to attract advertising for their sites.

 - The industry standard for desktop viewability requires that 50% or more of the ad must be displayed for continuous second in a browser tab that the user is viewing, while the user is not scrolling.
-(If the ad is larger than 242,500 pixels, then only 30% of the ad needs to be in view, so extra-tall units like the 300x1050 portrait ad have some leniency.)
+If the ad is larger than 242,500 pixels, then only 30% of the ad needs to be in view, so extra-tall units like the 300×1050 portrait ad have some leniency.

 - For video units, 50% or more of the ad must be seen for 2 seconds.
 For mobile, publishers are encouraged to follow the desktop standards until a mobile standard is issued.

 - The general industry expectation is that 70% or more of ad impressions should be viewable.
-Some advertisers are seeking viewability much higher than the 70% minimum.
+Some advertisers are seeking viewability much higher than the 70% minimum, up to 100%.

-- SheKnows Media works with a third-party measurement service to track the viewability performance of ads displayed by our network, and report that data to our publishers in online reports.
+- SheKnows works with a third-party measurement service to track the viewability performance of ads displayed by our network, and share that data with our publishers.
 For most sites in our network, viewability data is best analyzed month by month, rather than day by day, because viewability is best measured with a large number of ad impressions.

 First, you need to know two things: